How do successful afterschool STEM programs do it?

-During the school year we currently run the program at five middle schools in the Seattle area, serving 10 to 15 middle school students per site, through weekly two-hour programs.
-Programs are 9-11 weeks long and there are three programs offered each year at each site, fall, winter and spring quarters.
+Our summer program served more than 60 7 th and 8th graders through daily interactive science lessons in a six week academic and enrichment program in partnership with the YMCA.
+During the school year we ran the program at five middle schools in the Seattle area, serving 10 to 15 middle school students per site, through weekly two-hour programs.
+Programs were 9-11 weeks long with three programs offered each year at each site, fall, winter and spring quarters.

-Our program goals are as follows:
+Our program goals were as follows:

 Woodland Park Zoo is one of only a hand full of zoos with full time professional evaluators on staff.
-The zoo’s Audience Research Supervisor and Coordinator have worked closely with the Youth Programs team to develop and implement an assessment plan for the ZooCrew program.
-Our evaluation plan includes a variety of formal and informal assessment methods designed specifically for this program to address the diverse learning styles and language skills of program participants.
+When the ZooCrew program was operational, the zoo’s Audience Research Supervisor and Coordinator worked closely with the Youth Programs team to develop and implement an assessment plan for the ZooCrew program.
+The program's evaluation plan included a variety of formal and informal assessment methods designed specifically the ZooCrew to address the diverse learning styles and language skills of program participants.